rowbot-weisguy/rowbot-weisguy.github.io/_src/about.md

 I studied [interaction design][siat] at SFU, worked at [Mobify][mobify] for over 2 years in an interdisciplinary marketing team, then left to work as a contractor.
-Now I help clients make sure their designs get executed awesomely when they get to the front-end dev stage.
+After a year of helping clients with front-end execution, I'm [joining the team][joining-bench] at [Bench][bench] for a new adventure as a front-end software engineer.

 ## Community